Andorra ski holiday – Grandvalira ski resort

 How to get there: Fly to Barcelona and spend a few days in the city if you have the time.
 This way you can combine your ski holiday with a short city break.
-You can read my post about how to spend 24 hours in Barcelona HERE! (coming soon)

 From Barcelona Airport (El Prat) you can take a transfer bus to Andorra in 3,5 hours.

 Another option is to fly to Toulouse.

 Accommodation: We were lucky enough to find a home exchange in this small country.
 Having free accommodation saved us tons on this trip.
 The apartment had a great location, only a few minutes walk from the slopes in El Tarter.
 I loved that I was able to look out of our window and see the slopes.